 Each week during the regular season, the NFLPA will recognize one active NFL player who has demonstrated a commitment to making a positive impact in his community.

-For being named Community MVP, each weekly honoree will:
+For being named Community MVP, each weekly honoree:

-- Receive a $10,000 donation from the NFLPA toward the player's foundation or charity of choice;
+- Receives a $10,000 donation from the NFLPA toward the player's foundation or charity of choice;

-- Become eligible for the annual Alan Page Community Award, which is the highest honor that the NFLPA can bestow upon a player.
+- Becomes eligible for the annual Alan Page Community Award, which is the highest honor that the NFLPA can bestow upon a player.

 Players must meet the following criteria to be considered for Community MVP: